MetPX/sarracenia/doc/sr3.1.rst

  sr3_post -pb amqp://broker.com -pbd /data/web/public_data -pbu http://dd.weather.gc.ca/ -p bulletins/alphanumeric/SACN32_CWAO_123456

-By default, sr_post reads the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the post_base_dir and relative path of the source url to obtain the local file path) and calculates its checksum.
+By default, sr3_post reads the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the post_base_dir and relative path of the source url to obtain the local file path) and calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and exchange 'xs_guest'.